loopwerk/loopwerk.io/content/articles/2025-06-25-liquid-disappointment.md

 Here's how I feel about the things he touched upon.

-> I am not quiet about how much I love my Mac.
+> "I am not quiet about how much I love my Mac.
 If I had to choose one device to keep, my Mac is it.
 That's why it feels so odd for me to see macOS visually drift so far from where it started.
 It is macOS that is the backbone of the company. [...]
 Yet, it's the visual style from iOS and now visionOS that are dictating the visual style of macOS.
-It does not feel like a breath of fresh air as much as another nail in the coffin.
+It does not feel like a breath of fresh air as much as another nail in the coffin."

 I really do not understand why visionOS is such a big influence on the look and feel of macOS, iOS, and iPadOS.
 It's a niche OS for a product that basically flopped.
 Why does everything now need to be transparent?

-> And now, we've even lost the ability to make unique icon silhouettes that Apple once specifically retained when introducing the iOS 7 aesthetic to macOS because that was a distinct element of its heritage.
+> "And now, we've even lost the ability to make unique icon silhouettes that Apple once specifically retained when introducing the iOS 7 aesthetic to macOS because that was a distinct element of its heritage."

 Sadly, almost all of the icons on my MacBook Pro are already rounded rectangles, and the few apps that use a different shape now stick out like a sore thumb.
 Here are the apps on my computer: